Sujay99999/Obsidian/Preparation/1 Month - Core Java and Spring Fundamentals.md

 Inheritance with generics

-public class AgeComparator implements Comparator<Person>  => the person type is necessary over there coz the extending class has generics and the methods which are overriden are automatically implemented
+public class AgeComparator implements Comparator<Person>  => the person type is necessary over there coz the extending class has generics and the methods which are overriden are automatically implemented for example if we have public class AgeComp<T> implements Compator<Integer>, then its necessary to for the current cls to implement the compareTo(Integer o1, Integer o2) only but not the compareTo(T o1, T o2)

 generally  the comparator cls is implemented as a anonymous class, within the Collections.sort(<collection to be sorted>, <custom comparator used>)

 if we have